 Types of drugs and their street names include:

 - Benzodiazepines, such as Ativan, Halcion, Klonopin Librium, Valium, Xanax.
-Street names include benzos, blues, candy, chill pills, french fries, downers, sleeping pills, totem poles, tranks, z-bar
+Street names include bars, benzos, blues, candy, chill pills, french fries, downers, planks, sleeping pills, totem poles, tranks, zanies, and z-bar.

 When used to get high, they cause feelings of well-being, intense happiness, and excitement.
 As street drugs, depressants come in pills or capsules and are usually swallowed.